zzxap/TraefikAdmin/README.md

   chmod 771 traefik
  2.Install ETCD and set ETCD's IP in  config.ini

-3.run traefik with  ./traefik --configFile=traefik.etcd.toml
+3.run traefik with  ./traefik --configFile=traefik.toml

   traefik link to etcd in traefik.etcd.toml entrypoint

-  then check http://127.0.0.1:8090/dashboard/#/ open traefik's dashboard port 8090 is set in traefik.etcd.toml
+  then check http://127.0.0.1:8090/dashboard/#/ open traefik's dashboard port 8090 is set in traefik.toml

   if open success ,countinue